 Changes in blood sugar manifest over time as nerve damage.
 This damage initially may cause burning or tingling sensations in your feet, but as the nerves die, you lose any feeling in your feet.
 At first, you may welcome this respite from the earlier burning sensations, but a loss of feeling prevents you from noticing irritations or wounds, making you more susceptible to threatening infections.
 Diabetic individuals also experience decreased blood flow in their feet, which makes it more difficult for any sore or wound to heal.

 Symptoms of Diabetic Foot

 Effective diabetic foot pain treatment helps you maintain healthy feet.
-And only an expert podiatrist NJ like Dr. Velimir Petkov provides the best, most appropriate care for your feet when you’re suffering from diabetes.
+And only an expert podiatrist Dr. Velimir Petkov provides the best, most appropriate care for your feet when you’re suffering from diabetes.

 The first and least invasive treatment for diabetic foot pain involves monitoring and maintaining optimum blood sugar levels.
 This gives your body its best defense against blood flow problems and nerve damage.
 Once you’re under Dr. Petkov’s care, he may recommend diabetic foot treatments that you can do at home, such as:

 Monitoring your foot’s condition daily.
 Set a time every day, such as when you remove your shoes at night, to check your feet for any sores, red spots, blisters, ingrown nails, warts, warm spots, corns or calluses, or any other abnormality.
 Constant checking keeps more serious diabetic foot problems at bay.
 Don’t forget to check between your toes.

 Carefully smooth any calluses or corns using a pumice stone after your shower or bath.
 Don’t use over-the-counter medicated liquids or plasters, as they can burn your skin.
 Don’t cut these areas away as the wounds may not heal well.